U-Jayadhar/InternPe_T-1/README.md

 ## Project Structure

 - `diabetes data.csv`: The dataset used for training and testing the model.
-- `T1_model.ipynb`: Jupyter Notebook containing the complete code for data preprocessing, model training, prediction, and evaluation.
+- `diabetes.ipynb`: Jupyter Notebook containing the complete code for data preprocessing, model training, prediction, and evaluation.
 - `README.md`: This file, providing an overview and instructions for the project.

 ## Installation